abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 with 2-4 pixels spacing between other black regions, worked well.
-This is dependent on image resolution and final physical design size, so this might need a few iterations to determine which regions to re-enforce and by how much.
+This is dependent on image resolution and final physical design size, so this might need a few iterations to determine which regions to reinforce and by how much.
 We also added some 'noise' to the wings by choosing a "noisy" brush and added some jitter to give some randomness.
 This extra noise helps reinforce the material as the laser won't burn the